Advanced Psychosocial Teacher Training Program in Lebanon

 What evidence do we have that HWH has achieved its intended goals?

-The most recent evaluation of the programme occurred in 2015.
+An evaluation of the programme occurred in 2015.
 Below is a small selection of relevant information:

 - Participants expressed that personal growth and forgiveness as the result of participating in the HWH workshops was connected to their capacity to integrate the learning(s) in their personal and professional life.